mixpanel/docs/pages/docs/data-structure/user-profiles.md

 ## Overview

-User Profiles let you enrich events with demographic attributes / properties about the users that performed those events.
-Profiles are optional; we recommend starting with events and only adding user profiles if you need them.
+User Profiles let you enrich events with demographic attributes (i.e. user properties) about the users that performed those events.
+User profiles are optional and we recommend starting with events and only adding user profiles if you need them.

-A User Profile has a set of properties associated with a given user.
-Under the hood, Mixpanel stores user profiles for your project in a table:
+A user profile has a set of properties associated with a given user.
+Under the hood, Mixpanel stores user profiles for your project in a table wherein each user's profile is 1 row with profile / user properties (e.g. Name, Email, Department) that can be updated:

 | **Distinct ID** | **Name** | **Email** | **Department** |
 | --------------- | -------- | --------- | -------------- |